 You won’t see many Boxers as service dogs, which is a bit odd.
 Not only are these dogs very popular pets, but they check all of the boxes that are necessary for service work.
 They’re friendly, they are smart, and they love to work – all key parts of the service dog world.

 The biggest problem with having a Boxer as a service animal is that Boxers are very energetic.
 If they are trained from a young enough age, though, they can be excellent service pets.
-If you have the ability to let even an older Boxer get some exercise – a yard with a set perimeter is perfect – you will have a dog that can be among the best of the service animals.
+If you have the ability to let even an older Boxer get some exercise – a yard with a set perimeter using a wireless dog fence or similar is perfect – you will have a dog that can be among the best of the service animals.

 These giant dogs are well-qualified for those service dogs that require a lot of extra strength.
 Fantastic at helping their owners to keep their balance or even to stand up, these dogs have more than enough muscle power to spare for those tasks.
 At the same time, these dogs are also fantastic at giving emotional support thanks to their generally calm attitudes.